tacc-wbomar/Core-Styles/README.md

 ### Source Files

-If you changes files in any `source/` directory, you may need to follow some of these steps.
+If you changes files in a `source/` directory, you may need to follow some of these steps.

 #### Quick Start

 1. _(optional)_ Make changes to `/source` files.
+2. Build the styles: `yarn build`

-2. Build and preview the styles: `npm start`
+    > __Future__: 2.
+Build and preview the styles: `yarn start`

 3. _(to debug)_ Review respective `/dist` files' content.

 #### How to Just Build Stylesheets